 The Tropical Sunset nail art theme was developed by Paige Dzenis the “resident nail authority for fashionmagazine.com”.
-Here is here short and sweet video tutorial.
-It goes by fast so do not blink too many times.
+There was a short and sweet video tutorial but has since been deleted otherwise I would show it to you.

 For this nail art I was able to pick up all the polishes used in the tutorial except one.
 L’Oreal — Member’s Only was sold out so I substituted it with the Ceramic Glaze — Exotic Dragonfruit I used in the Pop Brights look as it looked like it was a close enough of a match to what they had in the video.
 Other colors shown in photo from left to right:

 - Cover Girl Stay Brilliant — #250 My Papaya